 - Intranets: internal networks for companies, governments and educational institutions, used to communicate and control situations internally within their organisations.

 You may be wondering how to access the deep web, but it's actually likely that you already use it on a daily basis.
-The term "deep web" generally refers to all web pages that cannot be identified by search engines.
+The term "deep web" generally refers to, as mentioned above, all web pages that cannot be identified by search engines.

 These sites may be hidden behind passwords or other security measures, or they may be hidden because websites tell search engines not to "crawl" them.
 Without visible links, these sites are hidden from ordinary search engines.